alanphys/Form2PDF/readme.txt

 TCheckGroup

 4) Usage
 To use copy form2pdf.pas into your source directory and include Form2PDF in your uses clause.
 Any visual control can be passed as a parent eg. TTabSheet or TForm.
-For example:

-FormToPDF(PageControl.ActivePage,FileName);
+FormToPDF
+initialise FDoc and check if fonts are available

+FormToPDF(AControl: TControl)
+parse controls and append pages to Fdoc

+FormToPDF(FileName:string)
+use to save FDoc to PDF and reset FDoc

+FormToPDF(AControl:TControl; FileName:string)
+parse controls and save and close Fdoc

 5) History
 26/6/2020 Initial commit.
+3/7/2020  Fix bottom margin pagination.
+5/07/2020 (TvS):moved initialization of FormToPDF to initalization part of unit 6/7/2020  changed FormToPDF to function to return error code
+          added control and filename checks
+8/7/2020  add functionality to append pages to document, FDoc now global}

 6) To Do
-Implement word wrapping on TMemo
-Text alignment on TEdit, TSpinEdit, TFloatSpinEdit, TSpinEditEx and TFloatSpinEditEx.
+Implement word wrapping on TMemo (seems to be OK for Windows) Text alignment on TEdit, TSpinEdit, TFloatSpinEdit, TSpinEditEx and TFloatSpinEditEx.
 Add separate header margin
 Implement system fonts